Taking the train in Japan: the guide

-However, here are some non-exclusive cases where it's advised to reserve a seat (which is possible up to 6 months in advance):
+However, here are some non-exclusive cases where it's advised, and sometimes mandatory, to reserve a seat (which is possible up to 6 months in advance):

 - If you possess a JR Pass (the reservation price is already included);

 - During the most frequented hours (7-9 am/6-8 pm/weekends) or during holiday seasons (Silver and Golden Weeks/Obon/New Year season) during which trains are busier or, even crowded;

 - if you want to be sure to have a seated space, especially on longer rides, or to do the ride next to somebody in particular (children for example);

 - To travel quietly (there are fewer people in reserved cars and often a more "business" population); or,

 - If the Shinkansen does not have non-reserved cars (which is rare);

-If you would choose a non-reserved seat, it's advisable to arrive in advance to be at the beginning of the line for entering the car: first arrived, first served!
+If choosing a non-reserved seat, it's advisable to arrive in advance to be at the beginning of the line for entering the car: first arrived, first served!

 Some reserved cars are "silent cars" in which it's forbidden to talk louder than whispering: please respect this rule if you travel inside one of them.

 There is only one address: go to the green JR counters in train stations みどりの窓口 "Ticket Office" (sometimes JR全線きっぷうりば ).

 If you do not speak Japanese, and because most of the staff does not understand English, write the desired information on a sheet of paper, especially the stations and hours of departure and arrival and places on the train (window side is 窓側 madogawa).
 It is possible to reserve all of your rides at once if you already have a planned itinerary.
 However, you will need your JR Pass in hand to book for free.

 Tickets will be printed out in Japanese or in English.
 Usually, the JR staff does it in the international version for foreigners.
 The dedicated agent will systematically reserve seats next to each other, if possible.
 The number of the reserved seat is composed of the number of the car, one figure (the row) and one letter (the seat, from A to E in most trains).